ml-tooling/contaxy/README.md

 #### Initialize and register admin user

-In order to initialze the system and create the admin user, visit `http://localhost:30010/api/system/admin-form` and submit the form.
+In order to initialze the system and create the admin user, call the endpoint `/api/system/admin-form` on the started instance and submit the form.
 This can only be done once.

 ### Usage

-After initializing, visit `http://localhost:30010/app/`.
-If you deployed it via the `docker-compose.yaml` file, you can login with the credentials `Foo:Foobar`.
-If you deployed the Kubernetes version, you have to call the endpoint `/api/seed/default` in the browser once first.
+After initializing, visit `/app/`.

 ## Development